 Deliverability 101: Six steps to protect your reputation

-While many guides on email deliverability offer lists of do's and don'ts, they often forget to explain the reasons behind these recommendations.
-Here, we’ll break down six steps to boost your sender reputation and why they’re so important.
+Deliverability do's and don'ts are great, but have you ever wondered what the reasons are behind the recommendations?
+In this article, we’ll break down six steps to boost your sender reputation and improve your deliverability performance—along with why they’re so important.

 Mike Auldredge